Assistant CoreAssistant Core

 Let the assistant call device capabilitiesDevice Tools

-If you only want to connect an ESP32 and talk to your assistant, start with device registration.
-MQTT Protocol is for people building firmware or deploying connection infrastructure.
+If you only want to connect an ESP32 and talk to your assistant, start with Flash Firmware then Register a Device.

 On this page